 Salary After a Physician Assistant Residency

 Interestingly the studies tend to remain quite consistent.
 When it comes to short to long-term salary there seems to be a slight edge for the residency-trained trained physician assistant, at least within the first few years of practice.
 There also seems to be a slight increase in early-career salary for the residency-trained PA.
 However, after a few years, the salaries essentially become equivalent.
-When taken into consideration that the physician assistant residency itself took a couple years and paid significantly less than the normal PA salary, the mild boost in early salary benefits become nearly mute.
+When taking into consideration that the physician assistant residency itself took a couple of years and paid significantly less than the normal PA salary, the mild boost in early salary benefits become nearly mute.

 The same is true for competitive employability.
 When compared to recent PA graduates the residency-trained PAs have the edge on employability.
 However, once the PA reaches three or more years of experience the employability essentially becomes comparable between the two groups.
 This may be because hiring physicians and hospitals hold experience in the same light as a PA residency.
 After all, a residency truly is, for all intents and purposes, the carefully monitored practice of medicine, which is somewhat analogous to the role of the physician assistant.
 Another possible explanation is that employers do not put much stock in physician assistant residencies.
 This is unfortunate because extra training and education are never a bad thing.